 I love to gift Christmas cards, but feel a bit ‘meh’ when I am given a card from someone I had forgotten to write one for.
 This part of the planner will help you keep track of not only who you’ve sent cards to, but who sent ones to you.
 This is an invaluable resource for when I do my Christmas cards the next year – plus I have all the names and addresses in one central spot.
-The Kid’s Card List helps your kids take initiative with their own card giving as it includes a Merry Christmas writing template that the kids can copy out into their own Christmas cards.
+There is even a Kid’s Card List to help your kids take initiative with their own card giving as it includes a Merry Christmas writing template that the kids can copy out into their own Christmas cards.

 - Christmas Card List

 - Address Book